emmercm/igir/docs/roms/matching.md

 !!! warning

-    If an archive format doesn't contain any checksum information (e.g. `.cso`, `.tar.gz`), then there is no way to match those input files to DATs!
+    If an archive format doesn't contain any checksum information (e.g. `.cso`, `.tar.gz`), then there will be no way to match those input files to DATs when quick scanning!
 Only use quick scanning when all input archives store checksums of their files!

 !!! warning

-    Different DAT groups catalog CHDs of CDs (`.bin` & `.cue`) and GDIs (`.gdi` & `.bin`/`.raw`) that use a track sheet plus one or more track files differnetly.
+    Different DAT groups catalog CHDs of CD-ROMs (`.bin` & `.cue`) and GD-ROMs (`.gdi` & `.bin`/`.raw`) that use a track sheet plus one or more track files differnetly.
 Take the Sega Dreamcast for example, Redump catalogs `.bin` & `.cue` files (which is [problematic with CHDs](https://github.com/mamedev/mame/issues/11903)), [MAME Redump](https://github.com/MetalSlug/MAMERedump) catalogs `.chd` CD files, and TOSEC catalogs `.gdi` & `.bin`/`.raw` files.
 Quick scanning of CHDs means only the SHA1 stored in its header will be used for matching, which may or may not work depending on the DATs you use.

 ## Manually using other checksum algorithms